licett/mblue/README.md

 # MBlue
 MBlue is a light-weight embedded framework.
-It is designed to help embedde developers to write portable bussiness code and reduce complexity of their projecs.
+It is designed to help embedded developers to write portable bussiness code and reduce complexity of their projecs.

 # Features
 * Portable lowlevel operations(including threads, memory, semaphore and etc).